adobe/spectrum-web-components/packages/overlay/README.md

 yarn add @spectrum-web-components/overlay
 ```

-Import the `Overlay` class to leverage its capabilities within you application or custom element:
+Import the `Overlay` class to leverage its capabilities within your application or custom element:

 ```js
 import { Overlay } from '@spectrum-web-components/overlay';